 Succulents make for great floral details in just about every aspect of your wedding décor from boutonnieres to extravagant wedding bouquets for the bride and bridesmaids.
 From wedding cake toppers to wedding favors.
 From illuminating table settings in interesting geometric candle holders decorated with succulents to isle runners lined with a gorgeous succulent and Rose combination.

 Add your bling to this theme and choose something that reflects the natural ambiance of the succulent wedding theme.
-I love the Rose Crystal Buttons for that purpose and they can be added to a huge variety of design and décor items.
-Add a succulent and one of the rose crystal buttons to a hair clip and create a pretty flower girl’s hairpin, perfect for your big day.
+We offer some beautiful floral designs like this Floral rhinestone flatback.
+I love the for that purpose and they can be added to a huge variety of design and décor items.
+Add a succulent and one of the rhinestone flatbacks to a hair clip and create a pretty flower girl’s hairpin, perfect for your big day.

 Get creative and have a blast.
-These flowers are great to work with and so versatile.
+These plants are great to work with and so versatile.
 They’re awesome for crafts and make excellent long-living wedding favors.

 Just recently we had a guest blogger, Jenny from Craft Test Dummies, create a succulent wedding favor in under a minute for us.
 Take a look at the video – you’ll love it.